CodyQue/CS-395-Live-Weather-Map/README.md

 For this project, there were three APIs used: OpenLayers, OpenWeather, GeoAPIfy.
 - The OpenLayers API is used to display the map
 - The OpenWeather API is used to fetch the current weather status of a specific place.
-- The GeoAPIfy is used to fetch activities around places.
+- The Geoapify is used to fetch activities around places.

 ## Front-End
 The front-end consists of HTML, CSS, and JavaScript.
 This is used to display the map (through an API call) onto the website, as well as navigation, action handling, and information posting.